ErkanMilli/3MT-RoadSeg/README.md

 ```
 ## Usage
 ### Training
 Configuration files are located in the ```configs/``` directory.
+You have the option to alter the training settings from this directory if you prefer.
 You can split the original training set into a new training set and a validation set as you wish.
 Then run the script below:
 ```
 training.py --config_env configs/env.yml --config_exp configs/$DATASET/$BACKBONE/$MODEL.yml
 ```